exaloop/codon/docs/sphinx/tutorial/primer.rst

     foo2 = my2(4, 3.2)

 .. note::
-    When importing external non-Seq functions, you must explicitly specify argument and return types.
+    When importing external non-Codon functions, you must explicitly specify argument and return types.

 How about Python?
-If you have set the ``SEQ_PYTHON`` environment variable as described in the first section, you can do:
+If you have set the ``CODON_PYTHON`` environment variable as described in the first section, you can do:

 .. code:: seq